Matzah: Gluten-free preparations

 People who suffer from coeliac disease cannot safely eat cereals containing gluten; the only one of the permitted five grains (wheat, barley, oat, spelt, and rye) without gluten is oat.
 However, some authorities have expressed doubt about whether oat is truly one of the five grains, or whether it resulted from a historical mistranslation.
 Some manufacturers produce gluten-free matzah-lookalikes made from potato starch, tapioca, and other non-traditional flour for gluten-intolerant people.
 However, the Orthodox Union states that, although unleavened gluten-free products may be eaten on Passover, they do not fulfill the commandment (mitzvah) of eating matzah at the Seder, because matzah must be made from one of the five grains.

 While oat is considered to be one of the five grains and does not itself contain gluten, matzah made from it would be gluten-free only if there were no contamination by gluten-containing grains.
+As this contamination is common in commercial oats due to common practices such as shared fields, rail cars, etc., celiac patients should read matzah labels carefully.
 From 2013 some matzah manufacturers have produced gluten-free oat matzah certified kosher for Passover.
 Given the doubts about oats truly being one of the five grains, it has been suggested that matzah could be made from a mixture of 90% rice flour and 10% wheat flour (as rice is deemed so bland that the taste of wheat flour dominates, and thus meets ritual requirements), for those who can handle eating the small amount of wheat in this mixture.
-For those who can eat no wheat, eating oat matzah at the Seder is still considered the best option.
+For those who can eat no wheat, eating oat matzah at the Seder is still considered the best option, and those who cannot eat any of the grains due to illness or allergy (as some small percentage of celiac patients also react to oats, even those oats which are raised properly so as to be truly gluten-free) are excused from the mitzvah.